gordonad/MannyFiesta/README.md

 Provide details on the manifests for cross referencing OSGi configuration and dependencies.

+Run
+---
+- _mvn clean install jetty:run_
+  - OR
+- _mvn clean install tomcat7:run_

 Mon: 02-Jul-12
 --------------
-Initial path scanning working and loading details in the database.
+- Initial path scanning working and loading details in the database.

 TODO